Bertrand's and Rodriguez Villegas' Conjecture for real quartic Galois extensions of the rationals: The lower bound due to Costa and Friedman

 \section{The lower bound due to Costa and Friedman}

-In this section, we derive the largest lower bound of ~$A_{4,2}$ known so far, to the best of the author's knowledge.
+In this section, we derive the largest lower bound for ~$A_{4,2}$ known so far, to the best of the authors' knowledge.
 Using Pohst's result \cite{Po1978}, Costa and Friedman \cite{CF1991} showed that for independent elements~$\epsilon_1,...,\epsilon_j$ of~$\OLU$, the inequality